Add a project manually

 1. In the Prime Contract section, select one of the following options as needed:

-• If job cost codes and budgets have not been determined yet, select No.
+• If job cost codes and budgets have not yet been determined, select No.

 • To import job cost codes and budgets from a Microsoft Excel file, select Use Microsoft Excel Import File (Recommended, if no estimate exists).